Rights and Responsibilities of Students

 Phishing emails often try to create a sense of urgency by saying things like:

-If you receive a spam or phishing email, please forward the email to: firstname.lastname@example.org and promptly delete the email.
+If you receive a spam or phishing email, please forward the email to: email@example.com and promptly delete the email from your inbox.

 Reporting a security incident

-All suspected Information Security incidents or activities involving inappropriate use must be reported by completing the Information Security Incident Response Form at: cits.curtin.edu.au/students/info_sec/index.cfm If you are a staff member, you may also call the CITS Service Desk on 9000; a student, you may also call the Student Helpdesk on 1222.
+If you are a staff member, you may also call the CITS Service Desk on 9000; if you are a student, you may also call the Student Helpdesk on 1222.

 Questions and queries

-Questions and queries regarding the appropriate use of ICT facilities and services should be directed to the Information Security team by email to: email@example.com or call 9750.
+Questions and queries regarding the appropriate use of ICT facilities and services should be directed to the Information Security team by email to: info-security@ curtin.edu.au or on telephone extension 9750.